OxfordSemantic/AdvancedWorkshop/2_5-ReasoningProfiler/2_5-ReasoningProfiler.md

     [?alice, :knows, ?person4] .
 ```

-As written, this rule considers every possible combination of the people Alice knows in order to find every single permutation of 4 (not even distinct) people, and with every match, repeatedly infers the same fact: `:Alice  :has :loadsOfFriends`.
+As written, this rule considers every possible combination of the people Alice knows in order to find every single permutation of 4 (not even distinct) people, and with every match repeatedly infers the same fact: `:Alice  :has :loadsOfFriends`.

 We'll see several other, more realistic examples throughout the following chapters.